 And because the average American drinks roughly 3 cups of coffee a day, that adds up to an extra 216 calories.
 If you were to switch from coffee with sugar and cream to black coffee every day for a year, you'd save more than 78,000 calories — the equivalent of just over 22 pounds of fat.

 Potential Benefits from Caffeine

 Caffeine might also offer some calorie-burning benefits that help your weight-loss efforts, but it's too early to say for sure.
-One laboratory study, published in Food & Function in 2012, found that caffeine boosted thermogenesis -- a phenomenon that helps you burn more calories.
-And a study published in the European Journal of Clinical Nutrition in 2009 found that caffeine also boosted thermogenesis in people, although this study was small and included only seven test subjects.
+One laboratory study, published in Food & Function in September 2012, found that caffeine boosted thermogenesis — a phenomenon that helps you burn more calories.

 Black Coffee and Weight Loss